-There’s only one suggestion to improving your writing skills: that is, to practise.
+There’s only one suggestion for improving your writing skills: that is, to practise.
 You might think that you have read plenty of books so you know to write.
-But, the writing skills portion on your exam paper focus at expression in a limited number of words.
-Hardly can you call it creative writing.
+But, the writing skills portion on your exam paper focuses on expression in a limited number of words.
+Hardly can you call it creative writing!
 You are given a question and you need to answer that question, not anything else.
 Your writing skills may be excellent but unless it conveys the question, then there is no point in showcasing ‘pretentious verbiage’.
 Know the formats correctly and practise writing at least each of them once so that you have a fairly good idea on how to tackle the writing portion.

 Do you think you can write English well?